ethereum-optimism/design-docs/ecosystem/sendRawTransactionConditional/proposal.md

 **Risk 2: Implemented validation isn't enough for permissionless bundler participation.** The listed validation rules are a starting point and there's room for exploration in horizontally scalable validation.
 However we can fallback to a permissioned allowlist for this endpoint which still enables 4337 shared mempools and likely makes no difference to dapp developers which already use a small subset of known infra providers.

 **Risk 3: Generalized External Validation.** Validation policies should be DRY'd between interop, eth_sendRawTransactionConditional, and any future use cases.
-These policies that are implementated should work well between these usecases as this approach is adopted and scales.
-The tech-debt here can grow quickly if each solution has it's own methods of preventing DoS and validation, especially operationally.
+These policies that are implemented should work well between these use cases as this approach is adopted and scales.
+The tech-debt here can grow quickly if each solution has its own methods of preventing DoS and validation, especially operationally.

 **Risk 4: Excessive Compute/Operational Requirements**.
 This endpoint is a feature provided out of protocol by the block builder -- the sequencer.
-With failed conditional transactions, the sequencer is not compensated with charged gas like when processing a reverted transaction, nor for the addtional checks of successful conditional transactions.
+With failed conditional transactions, the sequencer is not compensated with charged gas like when processing a reverted transaction, nor for the additional checks of successful conditional transactions.
 There's also the added overhead of managing new services to mitigate DoS and increases the surface area where manual intervention will be required.
 The uncompensated compute or inability to effectively mitigate DoS may be a reason to rollback this feature.